NCHS-Software-Engineering/RetakeWork/README.md

 3. localhost is mentioned, so it is not able to be accessed on any device other than the one running it

 ## Contact Info
-If you have any questions about the code we wrote, need help with setting up the env file, or just have general questions, feel free to reach out to use.
+If you have any questions about the code we wrote, need help with setting up the env file, or just have general questions, feel free to reach out to us.
 We might not be able to help you develop new code, but we can help you understand our current code and goals.
 If emailing, add second try champions or retake app in email subject.

 | Name | Email |
 | ----------- | ----------- |